Skip to content

 Among the many consequences of climate change, wildfires are growing in intensity and spreading in range across Earth’s ecosystemsUNEP 2022

-• The changing climate doesn’t cause wildfires, but as the climate warms, increasing evaporation dries out vegetation much faster than previously, making it more prone to fires.
-This is particularly true of non-native species, including macrocarpa and gorse hedges (top image) and vast stands of commercial forestry and wilding pines.
-This was made all-too clear in the December 2024 fires that devastated Craigieburn, Canterbury:
+• Climate change doesn’t cause wildfires.
+But in a warming world and more intense El Niños results in increasing evaporation that dries out vegetation faster, making it more prone to fires.
+This is particularly true of non-native species, including macrocarpa and gorse hedges (top image) and vast stands of exotic

 • This was predictable, and it will get worse across Aotearoa: